Tanndev/Maelstrom/documentation/rules.md

 When you have a threshold, any successes you get up to that amount are removed immediately.
 Not only do they not count towards your total successes, they don't even count for avoiding botched rolls.

 > **Example:** A player rolls for their action with a threshold of two.
-They roll two successes and a failure.
-The two successes are then immediately removed by the threshold, leaving zero successes and a failure.
+They roll two successes and a botch.
+The two successes are then immediately removed by the threshold, leaving zero successes and a botch.
 This is a botch, even though the roll would have been pretty good without the threshold.

-### Specialty
+### Using Specialties
 If you use a an ability that your character has a specialty in, you can sometimes use that specialty to increase your odds of success.
 Specialties don't add to the dice pool directly, like attributes or abilities; instead, they have a chance to add bonus dice on a good roll.

 In order to use a specialty, your action needs to be related to the specialty.
 Multiple specialties can be used at the same time, if they apply, up to a maximum of one specialty per dot in the ability.